TABLE OF CONTENTS

-The annual crime against women in India Report 2017 has been published by the NCRB, after a delay of 2 years.
+The annual crime in India Report 2017 has been published by the NCRB, after a delay of 2 years.
 The bureau said that the addition of the new categories had led to a delay in the report’s release.

 Key findings of the report: